t3brightside/form_pdf/README.md

 [![Software License](https://img.shields.io/badge/license-GPLv3-brightgreen.svg?style=flat)](LICENSE)
 [![Brightside](https://img.shields.io/badge/by-t3brightside.com-orange.svg?style=flat)](https://t3brightside.com)

-**TYPO3 form finisher to write form data into pre-existing PDF file.**
+**TYPO3 form finisher to write form data into pre-defined PDF file.**
 - Sends PDF as an attachment in user and receiver e-mails
 - Provides link to the PDF file in the confirmation message & deletes file after clicking the link
 - Adds scheduler task to remove the file after certain amount of time if link is not clicked